-Digidesign recommends qualified SCSI hard drives and a qualified SCSI host bus adapter (HBA) card or (on Windows systems) a qualified built-in SCSI HBA connector on the motherboard.
+We recommend qualified SCSI hard drives and a qualified SCSI host bus adapter (HBA) card or (on Windows systems) a qualified built-in SCSI HBA connector on the motherboard.

-For complete information on track count and the supported number and configuration of SCSI drives, visit the Digidesign website at: www.digidesign.com/compatibility
+For complete information on track count and the supported number and configuration of SCSI drives, visit our website (www.avid.com).